doctrine/orientdb-odm/README.md

 A Set of tools to use and manage any OrientDB instances from PHP.

 Orient includes:

-* the HTTP protocol binding for OrientDB
+* the HTTP protocol binding
+* the query builder
-* the data mapper for OrientDB
+* the data mapper ( Object Graph Mapper )

 If you don't know OrientDB here are few resources: